+TIP " Demonstrate shaking your body.
 1. Have all the children stand in a circle with the parachute in the middle.

-- Before closing the parachute, we need to clean off all the bad feelings.
-Let's shake our bodies, shaking off all of the bad feelings onto the parachute and only keeping the good feelings. - Now the parachute is very heavy with all of the bad feelings.
+2. SAY > • Before closing the parachute, we need to clean off all the bad feelings.
+Let's shake our bodies, shaking off all of the bad feelings onto the parachute and only keeping the good feelings. • Now the parachute is very heavy with all of the bad feelings.
 To get the bad feelings off, it needs to be lifted up.
 Each time it is lifted up, all of the bad feelings are thrown away.
-As the bad feelings go into the air, they disappear forever and only the good things are left behind.
-Pull the imaginary parachute up and down, 10 times, counting all together loudly. - Everyone has a different triangle with a different color in the parachute.
-This color represents how you feel now.
-Take a moment to think about what color you have now.
-Then we will go around and share our colors. - 3.
-Share your color first, then have everyone share their color.
+As the bad feelings go into the air, they " disappear forever and only the good things are left behind.
+Pull the imaginary parachute up and down, 10 times, counting all together loudly.
+TIP > Find a fixed space to put the • Everyone has a different triangle with a different color in the parachute. imaginary This color represents how you feel now.
+Take a moment to think about what parachute every day. color you have now.
+Then we will go around and share our colors.
+Share your color first, then have everyone share their color. " 3.
+Steps to 4.
+SAY > follow • Everyone stand on the border of the parachute, on your triangles.
+Imagine you are taking the good feelings and color from everyone's triangles, like taking a shower with it so it covers your full body.
+Activity: Parachute closing | Time: 15 minutes | Arrangement: Whole group

-- Everyone stand on the border of the parachute, on your triangles.
-Imagine you are taking the good feelings and color from everyone's triangles, like taking a shower with it so it covers your full body. - Roll the parachute into the center to fold it away, meeting in the center of the circle.
-Let us put the parachute here. - 5.
-SAY > This parachute will remain safe here and we will re-open it in our next SEL Session.
+Roll the parachute into the center to fold it away,

+5. SAY > This parachute will remain safe here and we will re-open it in our next